- "Ooooo, I'm so ambiguously camp!"

 Marik: All the ladies love it.

-- Generic Doomsday Villain: Played somewhat straight at first, as Marik didn't really have any reason for wanting to defeat the Pharaoh other than the fact that he's simply evil.
+- Generic Doomsday Villain: Initially downplayed; Marik definitely had a personality when first introduced but he had no real reason for wanting to defeat the Pharaoh and take over the world other than for the simple fact that he was evil.
 Subverted later on when he's actually given a backstory and motivation behind his deeds (albeit a vague one).
-Marik even provides the page quote from when he finally introduces himself to Yami (and Joey).

 - Harmless Villain: Played straight or subverted depending on whether he's carrying the Idiot Ball.
 Generally he's the most ineffective villain around, no matter what he does, but he did kill a man in cold blood, so it's best not to drop your guard entirely.